pisv/gethandly.wiki-playground/Step-Three.md

  org.eclipse.ui.navigator
 ```

-The view is defined declaratively in the `org.eclipse.handly.examples.basic.ui`
+The view is defined declaratively in the `plugin.xml`
-plug-in's `plugin.xml` via a number of extension points:
+via a number of extension points:

 ```xml
    <extension